America's justice system: 'The Night Of' nails it

 Detective Box is accurate.
 People imagine police detectives to be shouting in interrogation rooms, throwing chairs, grabbing suspects by the lapels and smacking confessions out of them.
 That's not accurate: The most successful detectives are pros at getting people to volunteer information willingly -- whether it be witnesses or suspects or just custodians of needed records.
 That's why the great ones are soft-spoken and avuncular -- they catch more flies with honey than with vinegar.
 The best detectives are the nicest guys, a mien that belies their ever-vigilant BS sonar, which is constantly pinging away at all of us, looking for anything suspicious.
 They're good at what they do.

 The most accurate moment of the series for lawyers?
 It will vary widely depending on whom you ask, but for me it was the broken-down plea agreement.
 Plea hearings can actually be much less predictable than they sound.
 Unlike at trial, at a plea hearing, the attorneys cede control to the defendant.
-The judge "colloques" the accused directly, asking him a prolonged series of questions to make sure he freely and willingly is pleading guilty, because he is in fact guilty.
+The judge "colloquies" the accused directly, asking him a prolonged series of questions to make sure he freely and willingly is pleading guilty, because he is in fact guilty.

 The defendant has what he often misperceives as his one opportunity to argue his case pro se in open court, or dispute certain facts, free of cross-examination.
 It's understandable.
 As much as defense attorneys prep their client, the temptation of a last-minute change of heart is often too great for defendants.
 A judge can't accept a guilty plea of someone who says he's only pleading guilty for the deal, so the case has to go back on the trial calendar.